 3. CNT and RRAM

-If you're wondering what about Carbon Nano Ttubes (CNT), and most talked about material Graphene and any such newly invented materials, they are being immensely explored by researchers to replace Silicon.
+If you're wondering what about Carbon Nano Ttubes (CNT) and most talked about material Graphene and any such newly invented materials, they are being immensely explored by researchers to replace Silicon.

 Researchers are exploring to use CNTs in the deep node chip manufacturing.
 IBM has demonstrated CMOS NAND gates using 50 nm gate length carbon nanotube transistors.
 Carbon nanotubes are single atomic sheets rolled into a tube shape.
 Stanford University in US has done commendable job in this area.
 Temperature stability is big issue in CNTs.
 Read the article "3D CNT logic and RRAM memory device to outperform today's silicon chips" to know more on Stanford's Researcher's achievement.

 The most talked about material Graphene is excellent conductor of heat and electricity, and it is also strong and flexible.
 Electron mobility in graphene is 10X faster than Silicon.
 Graphene's too much conductance is becoming difficult to handle, but over time it may be the blessing.
 Most of the researchers see higher opportunity for Graphene in Tera Hertz applications .
-Compatibility of Graphene with other semiconductor industry materials is a issue.
+Compatibility of Graphene with other semiconductor industry materials is an issue.

 IBM has already demonstrated graphene based integrated circuit receiver front end for wireless communications.
 The circuit consisted of a 2-stage amplifier and a down converter operating at 4.3 GHz.